claretnnamocha/claretnnamocha/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on financial solutions
+- 🔭 I’m currently working on financial & blockchain solutions
 - 🌱 I’m currently learning better software structure and architecture
 - 👯 I’m looking to collaborate on new and cutting edge technologies
 - 🤔 I’m looking for help with any opportunity to improve myself
-- 💬 Ask me about backend stuff
+- 💬 Ask me about backend/fintech/blockchain stuff
 - 📫 How to reach me: claretnnamocha@gmail.com
 - 😄 Pronouns: he/him/his
-- ⚡ Fun fact: I have the special ability to watch a movie and code at the same time 😄
+- ⚡ Fun fact: I have the special ability to watch TV and code at the same time 😄

 ## Socials